KevinWan123/PendulumSimulation/README.md

 # Introduction
 <p>Hello!
 My name is Kevin and this is my Double Pendulum Project.
 While doing this project, I have learned so much about physics, gui building, and programming in general.
 I wanted to capture the motion of a double pendulum and have the values of it be constantly adjustable.</p>

+Here is a video showing how my program works.

 <p> To start this project, I systematically solved the trajectory of a double pendulum using my knowledge of dynamics.</p>
 Here is an image of a double pendulum.
 <img src= "http://rotations.berkeley.edu/wp-content/uploads/2017/10/double-pendulum.png"></img>